ROAD TO THE TENT CHAPTER 1: The Tent that Never Happened

 I returned to the train station smiling, with less luggage and sunglasses on.
 I sat in my seat and called my mom, husband, aunt, best friend and told them all about it.
 I talked the whole way home!
 I knew I made it!
 I was SOOO excited!
 By the time I got home I pretty much collapsed into bed from exhaustion!
 But not before laughing with my mom and husband about the entire traveling circus!

 A few weeks went by and the kids school year was ending.
 I was beginning feel tired all the time and well, just not feeling the greatest.
 But, I just shrugged it off to being a “tired mom” and went on my merry way.
 I packed up the kids (as I do each summer since moving from the Lake 2 years prior) and we headed to Bolton Landing to invade my parents house for the summer.
 Each summer they go to camp and swim, I waitress at night to support the circus show.
 Only this summer was much different.
 This time I still had no clue if I made the TV show but fully believing in my core that I made it and would get a call at any moment.
 Then, as summer started I was still not feeling well, in fact, I was out right SICK by this point!
 But, not in a stomach or cold bug sort of way.
 Just an exhausted, achy, foggy, moody swollen gland way.
 Something was not right.
-So, finally after putting it off I went to see my OBGYM - you are ok, you should go to a General Doctor for further testing.
-So from doctor to doctor I went and during one appointment I briefly mentioned that I was bit by a tick in May.
+So, finally after putting it off I went from doctor to doctor trying to figure out what exactly was going on.
+At one appointment I briefly mentioned that I was bitten by a tick a couple months back.
 The doctor immediately called in labs and sure enough, the results came back positive - I had lyme and was feeling the effects of it!!
 OMG!
 I cant be sick, i’m going to be on a show I thought!
 So, the next few weeks, I rested during the day, took lots of meds, waitressed at night, stayed out of the sun and well, was kind of blah!
 This was not what I had imagined for summer.
 I knew I was supposed to get a response in July but now July was nearing an end…and still no response, so I sent an email and received a response saying that in fact did NOT make the show.
 Ugh, bummer!!
 Not a fun email to get.
 And not what I wanted to share with people.
 After months of thinking I was getting to achieve a pretty awesome goal, I in fact had not.
 I was pretty upset.
 And I remember being embarrassed that I told everyone and now needed to suck up my pride and call myself a failure.
 The Tent.
 Did.
 Not.
 Happen.
 I remember sitting on my mom’s couch and snapping a picture to share that I did not make the show.
 I remember keeping my face down so the embarrassment in my eyes would not show.
 In the post I shared a quote "Failure is success in progress." - Albert EinsteinI not realizing at the time how TRUE it was.
 So, summer went on, and I began to feel better, life at the circus continued.
 But, looking back I don’t have much baking images or posts for a short while after that.
 I took a break from baking.
 I did not do it on purpose or even with some grand gesture, I just sort of stopped.
 I think I felt a bit defeated.
 But, we all know I cant help myself when it comes to cooking and baking so as time went and life went back to normal I began baking more and the Tent became a distant memory.

 Looking back I now realize that EVERYTHING happens for a reason.
 I was supposed to fail that year.
 It did not happen because it wasn’t supposed to.
 Not that year anyway.